Mendy upstages Aguero as Man City take massive step towards Premier League title at Leicester | Goal.com

 It was supposed to be all about Sergio Aguero, but it was a fellow Manchester City player with an uncertain future that made the difference as the Premier League leaders took another huge step towards the title on Saturday evening.

-Benjamin Mendy was making just his second Premier League appearance in four months as he nimbly avoided one challenge and coolly sidefooted the opener to help move Pep Guardiola’s side 17 points clear at the top.
+Benjamin Mendy was making just his second Premier League appearance in four months as he nimbly avoided one challenge and coolly sidefooted home the crucial opener in a 2-0 win over Leicester City that propelled Pep Guardiola’s side 17 points clear at the top of the table.

-City had dominated against a strangely unadventurous Leicester side and were only missing a goal until Mendy became the unlikely hero.
+City had dominated against Brendan Rodgers' strangely unadventurous side and were only missing a goal until Mendy became the game's unlikely hero.

-Aguero was one of the first to sprint over and celebrate with the Frenchman, who has found himself on the periphery of Guardiola's plans this season.
+Aguero was one of the first players to sprint over to celebrate with the enigmatic Frenchman, who has found himself on the periphery of Guardiola's plans this season.

-And it seemed almost unfair that the Argentine had been presented with an opportunity every bit as enticing as the one Mendy converted in the 58th minute.
+But it almost seemed unfair that the Argentine was never presented with an opening as enticing as the one Mendy converted in the 58th minute.

-Just five days after the announcement that Aguero would leave the club, he was given the chance to show that he still has plenty to offer with top European clubs already heavily linked with a move.
+Just five days after the announcement that Aguero would leave the club, he was given the opportunity to show from the first whistle that he still has plenty to offer at the highest level.

-Against Leciester, the 32-year-old made his usual astute runs, worked hard off the ball, linked up with the team – but somehow the big chance never came.
+Against Leciester, the 32-year-old made his usual astute runs, worked hard off the ball, linked up with the team – but somehow the big chance he was craving never came.

-Indeed his biggest goal contribution was to get Fernandinho’s 30-yard strike chalked off.
-Aguero was standing in an offside position when he leapt out of the way the Brazilian’s superb fifth-minute strike.
+Indeed, his biggest goal contribution was getting Fernandinho’s 30-yard strike into the bottom corner of the Leicester goal disallowed, with Aguero standing in an offside position when he leapt out of the way the Brazilian’s superb fifth-minute shot.

 The striker could not hide his frustration during the game as Kevin De Bruyne fired against the bar and Kasper Schmeichel denied Riyad Mahrez and Gabriel Jesus, while he had only scraps to work around.